FloridaITOnline/ContextAnchoring/ContextAnchorPromptOrchestrator/CAPromptOrchestrator.md

 - **Purpose:** Promote or discard gate candidates.
 - **Inputs:** A5_Gate_Candidates, A4_Identified_Anchors
 - **Outputs:** A6_Identified_Gates, A11_Conversion_Issues
+- **Operation:**
+    1. Promote candidates above confidence threshold.
+    2. Validate that each Gate has a purpose and references known Anchors for inputs/outputs.
+    3. Flag low-confidence or orphaned Gates as ambiguous in `A11_Conversion_Issues`.
+- **Verification (Audit):**
+    - Ensure promoted Gates include name, purpose, inputs, and outputs.
+    - Check for Gates that reference Anchors not present in `A4_Identified_Anchors`.

 ### GATE: G4_Infer_Gates
 - **Purpose:** Extracts and formalizes potential Gates (operations, transformations, reasoning steps) from the input prompt.